 - (A) IS NECESSARY FOR ENTERING INTO, OR PERFORMANCE OF, A CONTRACT BETWEEN THE DATA SUBJECT AND A DATA CONTROLLER;

 - (B) IS AUTHORISED BY UNION OR MEMBER STATE LAW TO WHICH THE CONTROLLER IS SUBJECT AND WHICH ALSO LAYS DOWN SUITABLE MEASURES TO SAFEGUARD THE DATA SUBJECT’S RIGHTS AND FREEDOMS AND LEGITIMATE INTERESTS; OR

 - (C) IS BASED ON THE DATA SUBJECT’S EXPLICIT CONSENT.

 Points to Note:

-All credits if any remains on the original contributor only.
-We have now summarised GDPR here to give quick glimpse.
-You can find previous posts on Machine Learning – The Helicopter view, Supervised Machine Learning, Unsupervised Machine Learning and Reinforcement Learning links.
+All credits, if any, remain with the original contributor only.
+We have now summarized GDPR here to give a quick glimpse.
+You can find previous posts on Machine Learning: The Helicopter View, Supervised Machine Learning, Unsupervised Machine Learning, and Reinforcement Learning here.